acphillips199/WordPress-Theme-Plugin/README.md

-# WordPress-Theme-Plugin
-Custom WordPress Theme:
+1. Custom WordPress Theme:

-Create a new folder in the "wp-content/themes" directory of your WordPress installation and name it whatever you want your theme to be called.
+2. Create a new folder in the "wp-content/themes" directory of your WordPress installation and name it whatever you want your theme to be called.

-Create a new file in that folder called "style.css" and add the following code:
+3. Create a new file in that folder called "style.css" and add the following code:

 /*
 Theme Name: Your Theme Name